whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-29-Trendy-Butler-Mens-Clothing-Subscription-July-2016-Review-Coupon.md

 <br>

-[Trendy Butler](http://trendybutlers.com/share/9D37B8DF/){:target="_blank"} is a subscription that delivers brand name and trendy men's clothing based on a style profile that you complete upon subscribing.
+[Trendy Butler](http://trendybutlers.com/share/9D37B8DF/){:target="_blank"} is a subscription that delivers brand name and trendy menswear based on a style profile that you complete upon subscribing.
 And since men's clothing subscription are few and limited, I'm always up for reviewing one!

 Now let's get to the review!